xenion0/Xenion/_posts/2022-2-25-Android-Activity-P2.md

 singleInstance
 : Similar to "singleTask", but no other activities will run in the target activity's task, and there will always be only one activity in that task.</br>
-The location of the setting is in the android:launchMode attribute of the activity element in the `AndroidManifest.xml` file:
+The location of the setting is in the android:launchMode attribute of the activity element in the `AndroidManifest.xml`.  file:

 ```
 <activity android:name="ActB" android:launchMode="singleTask"></activity>
 ```